skroutz/elasticsearch-skroutz-greekstemmer/README.md

     ---------------------------------------------------------------

-In order to install the 0.0.2 version of the plugin, simply run: `bin/plugin -install gr.skroutz/elasticsearch-skroutz-greekstemmer/0.0.2`.
+In order to install the 0.0.2 version of the plugin, simply run:

+    bin/plugin -install gr.skroutz/elasticsearch-skroutz-greekstemmer/0.0.2

-In order to install the previous version of the plugin, simply run: `bin/plugin -install skroutz/elasticsearch-skroutz-greekstemmer/0.0.1`.
+In order to install the previous version of the plugin, simply run:

+    bin/plugin -install skroutz/elasticsearch-skroutz-greekstemmer/0.0.1

+Versions:

     ----------------------------------------------
     | SkroutzGreekStemmer Plugin | ElasticSearch |